Travelport-Ukraine/tcp-api-docs/faq.md

 ### 10. I need an additional point of sale which is not in the list.
 What should I do? {#10}

-We cn process literally any number of point of sales that Travelport is ready to provide us with.
-However, our expeanses are linearly dependent on the number of processed transactions.
+We can process literally any number of point of sales that Travelport is ready to provide us with.
+However, our expenses are linearly dependent on the number of processed transactions.
 So there is no financial sense to process data from markets that do not have any clients yet.
 This is especially important for big markets.
 If you will express real interest to go for a paid access, we will be more than happy to turn on any additional markets.

 ### 11. Data about some particular route isn't available in selected point of sale? {#11}